BloodShop/Students-Manager-MVVM-UWP/README.md

 ```

  ## Sorting Comparers
  > A sorting comparer allows the manager to select any kind of sort and display the results.
-Sorting comparers are delegates which the manager selects and passes it to the Students Manager class.
+Sorting comparers are delegates which the manager selects and passes it to the `StudentsContainer` class.
   https://github.com/BloodShop/StudentsContainer/blob/9ca4a21b3c5ff05dbfa45f0444a668f2a192d66a/Dal/Comparers/CompareGradesHigh.cs#L6-L10